 To lead a session, you do not have to be an expert.
 It just needs to be a topic you are interested in.

 A session takes 1 hour and the introduction/story should take around 5- 10 minutes.
-The rest is for discussion.
+The rest is for interaction between participants.

 Informal discussion group with shared interests, no pre-planned agenda.

-Tell a story of 10 minutes or less on a particular topic
+The host tells a story of 10 minutes or less on a particular topic.

 We all know the drill here :-).
 This is a more traditional format where the host has prepared a presentation.